Japan's Kirin to terminate Myanmar beer alliance following coup

 "We will be taking steps as a matter of urgency to put this termination into effect."

-Kirin acquired a majority stake in Myanmar Brewery in 2015, part of billions of dollars in foreign investment which flooded into the country with the partial lifting of international sanctions.
+Kirin acquired a majority stake in Myanmar Brewery Ltd. in 2015 in partnership with MEHL, a conglomerate with interests across Myanmar's economy.
+It was part of billions of dollars in foreign investment which flooded into the country with the partial lifting of international sanctions.
 Later that year, Suu Kyi’s party won the first free election in 25 years.

+It took a controlling stake in Mandalay Brewery Ltd. in 2017 at a cost of $4.3 million, topping off its more than $500 million investment in top producer Myanmar Brewery in 2015.

 Even before the recent coup, groups such as Amnesty International had been calling on Kirin and other companies to cut ties with MEHL.